docsavage3/savage_golf_betting_tracker/README.md

 # 🏌️ Savage Golf - Side Game Tracker

-A mobile-friendly web application to track various golf side games and bets.
-Currently features the "Murph" game with more games coming soon!
+A mobile-friendly web application to track golf side games and bets.
+Perfect for foursomes looking to add some excitement to their rounds with multiple side games running simultaneously.

-## 🎯 Available Side Games
+## 🎮 Games Available

-### Murph
+### **Murph Game**
+- **Players**: 2-4 players (now requires exactly 4)
-**Murph** is a golf side game where any player can call "Murph" at any time, challenging themselves to get the ball in the hole within 2 shots.
+- **Objective**: Call "Murph" and get the ball in the hole within 2 shots

-**Rules:**
-- Any player can call "Murph" on any hole
-- Multiple "Murph" calls can be made per hole
+- **Betting**: Agreed amount per Murph call
+- **Rules**:
-- If the player makes it within 2 shots: **All other players pay the caller**
+  - Success: All other players pay the caller
-- If the player fails: **The caller pays all other players**
+  - Failure: Caller pays all other players
+  - Multiple calls per hole allowed
   - Agreed bet amount is applied to each Murph call

-### Skins
+### **Skins Game**
-**Skins** is a team-based game where 2 players are paired together to play against the other two.

-**Rules:**
-- **4 players required** (2 teams of 2)
+- **Players**: Exactly 4 players (2 teams of 2)
-- **Flexible team selection** - Choose any 2v2 combination
+- **Objective**: Lowest net team score wins the skin
+- **Betting**: Agreed amount per skin won
+- **Rules**:
-- **Dynamic team naming** - Teams are named after their players
+  - Teams are formed from 4 players
-- **Carryover system** - Unwon skins carry over to the next hole
-- **Multiple skin wins** - Teams can win 2+ skins when they finally win a hole
+  - Lowest net score from one team wins the skin
+  - Carryover system: if no team wins, skins accumulate
   - Agreed bet amount is applied to each skin won

 ## 📱 Features